Algeria–Russia relations: Cold War Era

+Early years

 Throughout the Algerian War of Independence, the Soviet Union had been providing military, technical and material assistance to Algeria.
 The USSR was the first country in the world to de facto recognize the Provisional Government of the Algerian Republic in October 1960, and then de jure on March 23, 1962, by establishing diplomatic relations with this country (a few months before the official proclamation of its independence).

 In December 1963, the Soviet Union and Algeria signed an agreement on economic and technical cooperation.
 The USSR committed itself to provide assistance in reconstructing and building industrial plants, agricultural development, geological exploration, personnel training, etc. The Soviet Union granted Algeria a long-term loan in the amount of 90 million rubles.
 In May 1964, the countries signed an agreement, under which the USSR agreed to provide technical assistance in the construction of a metallurgical plant in the city of Annaba (another long-term loan of 115 million rubles was granted for these needs).

-The head of the Algerian Government Houari Boumediène visited the Soviet Union in December 1965 and June–July 1967.
-In 1967, Algeria temporarily cut off relations with USA.
-The Chairman of the Presidium of the Supreme Soviet of the USSR Nikolai Podgorny paid an official visit to Algeria in late March - early April 1969.

 Newly independent, Algeria recognized the importance of 'unity and convergence' in Third World countries in order to achieve domestic goals.
 This could be expressed by their support of the non-aligned movement, which began with the FLN's involvement in the 1960s.